MRIO/NBDynSys/unittests/session_2/documentation.md

 We will now work in the function `bifurcationdigram.m`.
 Subsequently, you generate a range of values for $a$.
 Which range is useful?
 Then, use an arrayfun to apply the function `fixedpoints` to this range.
 Is `'UniformOutput', false` needed in this case?
 Which container type does the output have?
 ## 3. Plotting a bifurcation diagram
 The easiest way to plot a bifurcation diagram is in the form of a scatter plot.
 In this scatter plot, plot points at coordinates $(a, x)$.
 Do this by looping.
 Keep in mind the way you index your container types!
 For clarity's sake, make sure that the points are identically colored and not too large.
 Furthermore, don't be uncivilized and label your axes.
+Use a figure handle since you will need to add a second plot underneath it, as well as keeping the debugger happy.
+## 4. Plotting the Lyapunov exponent
+For our final exercise, we will work in the file titled `lyapunov.m`.
+Using the previously written function `fixedpoints`, generate an array (or cell array if you so fancy) that contains the Lyapunov coefficient for varying values of `a`.
+A similar technique as in section 3. is recommended.
+Plot this one underneath the bifurcation diagram, at the same scale.
-## 4. Run the unit tests
+## 5. Run the unit tests
 Please run the unit tests.
 Romano didn't spend his Sunday afternoon for you to ignore these :'(.